ESC

 Case #1042 (12 days old) to Tier 2."

-The key insight: Atlas builds an action plan before executing anything.
+Atlas builds an action plan before executing anything.
 It can handle multi-step requests, chain actions together, and adapt when intermediate steps fail.
+This is reasoning, not simple pattern matching.

 The Three Building Blocks